pranjanpr/Channel-Trendlines/README.md

 6. Once the "output.txt" files are populated, run "python plot_data.py".
 It will require just the count of test cases.
 It will plot the trendlines using plotly.

-## This is one of the Plots generated on ETH_USDT based on UNIX Timestamp where throshold of 25 candlesticks were chosen.
+## This are the plots generated on ETH_USDT where date is wrt UNIX Timestamp and throshold of 25 candlesticks are chosen.
 ![alt text](https://github.com/pranjanpr/Channel-Trendlines/blob/master/plots/ETH_trendline.png)

 ![alt text](https://github.com/pranjanpr/Channel-Trendlines/blob/master/plots/Screenshot%202022-02-07%20122959.png)